grafana/grafana/docs/sources/enterprise/license/activate-aws-marketplace-license/about-ge-license-through-aws.md

 You can deploy Grafana Enterprise in the following ways:

-- In an instance of AWS ECS or AWS EKS.
+- Using AWS services like ECS, EKS or EC2.
 - In an instance outside AWS.

 In each case, you must activate the Grafana Enterprise license purchased in AWS Marketplace to take advantage of Grafana Enterprise observability features.